Filing and paying employer’s contributions ‒ households

 Use the right reference number

 When you pay the contributions you must always use your taxpayer-specific reference number.
 Being taxpayer-specific, it ensures that the payment goes to the right payer's account.
 The same reference number is used in all payments relating to self-assessment.
 Log in to MyTax to check it, or ask the Telephone Service to give it to you on 029 497 060 (standard call rates apply).
 Employer contributions can also be paid via Palkka.fi using the payment details it generates.

 The bank account number, reference number, recipient name and payment date are prepopulated so that you don't need to fill them in.
 The pre-populated amount to pay is the current day's balance including interest, but you can change the amount.
 Payment date is always the present day.

 If you are not sending the payment online in MyTax, you must quote your reference number for self-assessed taxes.
 Use the international format when entering the reference number (the RF format).
 You must include the entire string of characters and not leave out the leading 'RF' from it.
 It may be that you cannot feed the entire string - then you can try leaving out the first four characters.

 Late penalties are added to the amount

 Self-assessed payments that you make after the actual due date must include late-payment interest.
-For 2018 the interest rate is 7%.
+For 2019 the interest rate is 7%.
 The rate is reviewed every year.
 The unpaid taxes accrue interest from the due date up until the day they are paid.

 If taxes remain outstanding on the last day of the month, the summary shows a reminder text with instructions for payment.
-Read more: The Summary and how to check it.